beatsabermoddingquest/BeatSaberModdingQuest/README.md

 Choose Start Beat Saber at the top right.
 If Beat Saber wants access, allow it.\

 ###### If it loads successfully, you have completely installed BMBF/BeatOn!
 Congrats!

+# Modding

+Welcome to the modding section!
+We are going to see how to mod BMBF/BeatOn!

+# PreRequirements
+1. You will need a computer\
+2. Internet\
+3. Oculus Quest w/ BMBF/BeatOn BeatSaber\
+4. A mod zip file(There are some here, check out the WorkingMods section)

+# Connect to your Oculus Quest

+###### Make sure before starting to mod, you have launched the BMBF/BeatOn BeatSaber at least once

+Plug your headset into the computer, and start SideQuest.
+At the top of SideQuest it should say IP: XXX.XXX.X.XX.
+You need to remember this.

+If it says 'Not Found', connect your headset to WiFi.

+Launch the BMBF/BeatOn app, and take off the headset.
+Go back to the computer.

+Opening a browser, navigate NOT to a .com website, but to the IP you got from SideQuest, adding :50000 at the end.
+Example: 192.168.1.55:50000

+Instead of failing, it will load the dashboard, except with a Upload section.

+Drag and drop or select the Mod Zip into the Upload section.
+DO NOT WORRY IF IT SAYS NOT COMPATIBLE.

+If it says Failed to process, raise an issue concerning the file.

+Press Sync to BeatSaber in the top right.

+After syncing, if you go back to your headset and into the Mods section, it will show a new mod.

+If it does not, retry or check Troubleshooting.

+You can do this on the computer or Quest, but to enable the mod, if it says Not Compatible, you need to goto the Mods section and tick the slider.
+Press Enable when the dialog appears

+Sync to BeatSaber again, then you can launch the app.

+It should now have your mod installed.
+Amazing work!